- Eel Day

 - Sponsors and Partners

-The annual Eel Day Parade begins at 10.30 am from Cross Green (adjacent to Ely Cathedral).
-Ely's Ellie the Eel will be heading the carnival inspired procession along part of the City's Eel Trail Heritage Walk - everyone is welcome to join in.
-Our eels are followed by Fruity Clave Samba Band who will lead the parade down to the Waterside and into Jubilee Gardens where a whole host of eel related activities will be held.
+Ellie the Eel once again headed our carnival inspired parade along part of the City's Eel Trail Heritage Walk.
+Our eels were followed by a new Samba Band for 2018, who along with Nellie the Tuk Tuk, The Eel Knight and Lady Eel led the parade down to the Waterside and into Jubilee Gardens where a whole host of eel related activities were held.

-Special highlights include the British Town Crier Championship which we are are honoured to be hosting this year.
-Our very own Town Crier, Avril Hayter, will be organising this National event for up to 25 criers - so expect an explosion of colour and noise!
-Then of course we have the World Eel Throwing Competition (no eels will be harmed in this competition, just stuffed toys!).
-Can you beat the World Record of over 17 meters?
-This fun activity is open to everyone.
+Special highlights included the British Town Crier Championship which we were honoured to host in 2018.
+Our very own Town Crier, Avril Hayter, organised this National event for 20 criers - what an explosion of colour and noise!
+Then of course we had the World Eel Throwing Competition (no eels were harmed in this competition, just stuffed toys!).
+Another year and the World Record of 17.7 Metres remains unbroken.

-We have a full programme of arena events in Jubilee Gardens including Folk Music, Eel Pottery Workshops, Music and Dancing, Historical Displays and Re-enactments with lots of family participation opportunities.
-As you would imagine, eels feature massively in the day and there will be the chance to see live eels, courtesey of the Environment Agency.
+With a full programme of arena events in Jubilee Gardens including Folk Music, Eel Pottery Workshops, Music and Dancing, Historical Displays and Re-enactments with lots of family participation opportunities.
+As you would imagine, eels feature massively in the day and we even had the chance to see live eels, courtesey of the Environment Agency.

-Obviously it wouldn't be Eel Day without the opportunity to sample what was once a staple food in the Fens, so this is your chance to taste smoked and jellied eels as well as more conventional forms of food.
+Obviously it wouldn't be Eel Day without the opportunity to sample what was once a staple food in the Fens, and many took the chance to taste smoked and jellied eels as well as more conventional forms of food.